Magonia: Document history

 Agobard's works were lost until 1605, when a manuscript was discovered in Lyon and published by Papirius Masson, and again by Baluze in 1666.
 For later editions see August Potthast, Bibliotheca Historica Medii Aevi.
 The life of Agobard in Ebert's Allgemeine Geschichte der Literatur des Mittelalters im Abendlande (1880), Band II., is still the best one to consult.
 For further indications see A. Molinier, Sources de l'histoire de France, i. p.
 235.

 Popular culture

 Magonia is featured in Jacques Vallee's book Passport to Magonia, which explores the link between modern UFO visitations and reports from antiquity of contact with these "space beings" where he quotes Agobard's description.
 The former British magazine Magonia was devoted to articles about UFOs and other Forteana.

+Paul Thomas Anderson has cited stories about Magonia as an inspiration for his 1999 film Magnolia.

 Magonia is mentioned frequently in SosMula's 2024 album 'SLEEZ RELIGION', with the track 'PASSPORT TO MAGONIA' and interlude 'LOST IN MAGONIA' bearing the name.

 Maria Dahvana Headley's young adult novel Magonia also references the mythological realm.